New physics in $WW\gamma$ at one loop via Majorana neutrinos: Estimations and discussion

 \section{Estimations and discussion}

 The main purpose of the present section is the estimation of the one-loop contributions from the Majorana-neutrino model discussed in Section~\ref{theory} to the electromagnetic form factors characterizing the $WW\gamma$ vertex.
 As we previously showed, in Section~\ref{calculation}, only CP-even contributions are generated, which are given by the anomalous couplings $\Delta\kappa$ and $\Delta Q$, as displayed by Eq.~(\ref{Geven}).
 In Ref.~\cite{AKLPS}, a calculation and estimation of the one-loop contributions from the SM to the vertex $WW\gamma$, with the external photon taken off shell, was carried out.
 The authors of this work derived expressions in terms of the masses of the Higgs boson and the top quark, none of which had been measured at the time.
 They performed numerical estimations of $\Delta\kappa$ and $\Delta Q$, as functions on the external-photon quadratic momentum, from which they arrived at the conclusion that SM contributions to $\Delta\kappa$ could be as large as $10^{-2}$, meaning that any measurement of a larger value of this anomaly should be interpreted as a manifestation of BSM physics.
 Moreover, SM contributions to $\Delta Q$ were determined to be as large as $10^{-4}$.
-Shortly later, the SM effects on $WW\gamma$ were reexamined in Ref.~\cite{PaPhWWA}, in which, by usage of the so-called Pinch Technique~\cite{Cornwall,CoPa,PapavassiliouPT}, contributions to $\Delta\kappa$ and $\Delta Q$ were found to be gauge independent, ultraviolet and infrarred finite, and well behaved for large off-shell photon momentum.
+Shortly later, the SM effects on $WW\gamma$ were reexamined in Ref.~\cite{PaPhWWA}, in which, by usage of the so-called Pinch Technique~\cite{Cornwall,CoPa,PapavassiliouPT}, contributions to $\Delta\kappa$ and $\Delta Q$ were found to be gauge independent, ultraviolet and infrared finite, and well behaved for large off-shell photon momentum.
 The effects of BSM physics on the vertex $WW\gamma$ have been addressed as well.
 In Refs.~\cite{MTTR,RTT}, for instance, the 331 model was the framework to execute one-loop calculations of $WW\gamma$, whereas Ref.~\cite{LMMNTT} considered contributions to this vertex, at one loop, from a model of universal extra dimensions~\cite{ACD}.
-In Ref.~\cite{MRTT}, the one-loop contributions to the CP-odd electromagnetic moments $\tilde{\mu}_W$ and $\tilde{Q}_W$ generated by the vertex $HWW$ emerged from an effective Lagrangian were calculated and estimated. \\
+In Ref.~\cite{MRTT}, the one-loop contributions to the CP-odd electromagnetic moments $\tilde{\mu}_W$ and $\tilde{Q}_W$ generated by the vertex $HWW$ emerged from an effective Lagrangian were calculated and estimated.
+A calculation of contributions to $WW\gamma$ from BSM scalar particles originated in the context of the Georgi-Machacek model~\cite{AHT} was carried out by the authors of Ref.~\cite{GeMa}. \\